Improwised/kb.repairrabbit.github.io/content/installation/_index.md

 * docker/docker-compose >= 18.03.0/1.18.0

-You must have added the project on your server/machine and you are in root of your project.
+You must have added the project to your server/machine and you are in the root of your project.

 In Most of the cases the default values will work and also you can Change values of exported variables in `setup.sh` file.